mecid/mecid.github.io/_posts/2023-05-23-dynamic-member-lookup-in-swift.md

 In the example above, we access the private *state* property of the *Store* using the subscript accepting the *KeyPath*.
 It looks similar to the previous example, but in this case, the compiler shows an error whenever you try to access an unavailable property of the *State* type.

 Today we learned how to improve the API of a particular type by using the *@dynamicMemberLookup* attribute.
 You don't need it in every type, but you can use it carefully to improve the API.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!